 - Northwood School`s offerings and facilities focused on Innovation, Design and Entrepreneurial studies provide first hand experiences rarely offered to students at the high school level.

-- Project-based curriculum that emphasizes engagement in the community, growth in creative thinking, and supports the "building" of projects through a wide range of tools and materials.
+- Project-based curriculum that emphasizes engagement in the community, growth in creative thinking, and believes in learning by doing through a wide range of tools and materials.

 - LD types supported: Mild Learning Differences